 For other votes, the total number of those voting "aye" and those voting "no" are given.

-- To find the page that records a particular vote, enter the bill number in which you are interested in the Bill Finder.
+- To find the page that records a particular vote, enter the bill number and legislature number in which you are interested in the Bill Search.

-- The numbers in the "Journal Page" column indicate the journal page on which the vote is recorded.
-The "Month" and "Year" columns on the left-hand side indicate the session in which the vote took place.
+- The numbers in the "Journal" column indicate the journal page on which the vote is recorded.
+The page number is a link to the appropriate journal.
+Click the link and if necessary scroll to the correct page.

-- Visit the main Legislative Journal page.
+- All avaliable journals are available on the main Legislative Journal page.
 Select the appropriate legislative session according to when the vote in which you are interested took place.